 How To Boost Efficiency With Business Process Reengineering

-Businesses must consistently improve and innovate to improve efficiency, align with strategic goals, and stay competitive.
+Businesses must consistently improve and innovate to enhance efficiency, align with strategic goals, and stay competitive.
 But sometimes, incremental changes to processes and structures don't work and companies require an overhaul.

 Business process reengineering (BPR) implements new processes or systems in an organization to improve performance and achieve desired outcomes.